 To say that Jack Veneno became a larger-than-life star and cultural icon for the Dominican Republic people would be a huge understatement.
 Watching the wrestling show on Saturday afternoons called "Lucha Libre Internacional" became a weekly ritual.
 He was a wrestler and a national icon of historical significance for the country who helped the entertainment sector get off the ground and later flourish.

-Dominican actor Manny Perez, who plays Jack Veneno in the biopic, Veneno.
-La Primera Caída remembers huddling between his 10 brothers in front of a black and white TV to see his hero.
+Dominican actor Manny Perez, who plays Jack Veneno in the biopic, Veneno: Primera Caída remembers huddling between his 10 brothers in front of a black and white TV to see his hero.
 "The few times we had electricity was normally only Saturday afternoons," says Perez.
 "This is when we saw Jack Veneno.
 We didn’t have anything, but when I saw him on TV, I felt rich."

 Los Hermanos Bronco, Caballero Negro, Vampiro Cao, El Vengador, El Buitre, Thunderman, El Taira, Los Espectros, Puño de Hierro, El Puma, El Principe Sabud, Golden Star and El Judas, are some of the famous wrestlers during this time in The Dominican Republic.

 "El campeón de la bolita del mundo," as Jack Veneno is called, alludes to him being "The champion of the people" in the small island country (roughly the size of the state of Georgia) they share with Haiti.
 "El hijo de Doña Tatica" refers to his mother, who he loved very much and who didn’t like him being a wrestler.
-Early in his career, Jack would wear a mask, trying to hide his identity from his mother.
+Early in his career, Jack donned a mask, trying to hide his identity from his mother.
 It didn’t work!

 Jack Veneno was always a babyface technical wrestler and still protects kayfabe when interviewed.
 He looks uncomfortable when wrestling is referred to as "a show" rather than sport.
 When asked if the punches and kicks seen on TV were real, he never says that they were anything but.
 He certainly doesn’t admit that the scars on his forehead were caused by blading.
-Instead, he claims that they were because of getting rammed into the iron connecting the turnbuckles with the posts, the post themselves, and/or brass knuckles.
+Instead, he claims that they were because of getting rammed into the iron connecting the turnbuckles with the posts, the post themselves, and/or brass knucks.
 Veneno maintains legitimate heat between him and his eternal rival, Relampago Hernández, who legitimately pulled a knife on him in the locker rooms.